 The FDA has granted edasalonexent Orphan Drug, Fast Track and Rare Pediatric Disease designations for the treatment of DMD.
 The European Commission has granted Orphan Medicinal Product designation for edasalonexent for the treatment of DMD.

-We are developing CAT-5571 as a potential oral treatment for cystic fibrosis (CF) with potential effects on both cystic fibrosis transmembrane conductance regulator (CFTR) and on the clearance of Pseudomonas aeruginosa.
-CAT-5571 is a small molecule that activates autophagy, a process that maintains cellular homeostasis and host defense mechanisms, which is known to be impaired in CF. We have shown in preclinical studies that CAT-5571, in combination with lumacaftor/ivacaftor, enhances cell-surface trafficking and function of CFTR with the F508del mutation.
-We have also shown that CAT-5571 enhances the clearance of P. aeruginosa infection in preclinical models of CF.
+We are developing CAT-5571 as a potential oral treatment for cystic fibrosis (CF) with potential effects on both bacterial clearance and on the cystic fibrosis transmembrane conductance regulator (CFTR).
+CAT-5571 is a small molecule that activates autophagy, a process that maintains host defense mechanisms and cellular homeostasis, which is known to be impaired in CF. We have shown that CAT-5571 enhances the clearance of multiple types of bacteria, including P. aeruginosa, in preclinical models of CF. We have also shown in preclinical studies that CAT-5571, in combination with lumacaftor/ivacaftor, enhances cell-surface trafficking and function of CFTR with the F508del mutation.

 We are initially developing CAT-4001 for the potential treatment of neurodegenerative diseases such as Amyotrophic Lateral Sclerosis (ALS) and Friedreich's ataxia.
 CAT-4001 activates the Nrf2 pathway and inhibits the NF-κB pathway, both of which have been implicated in ALS and Friedreich's ataxia.
 We are conducting preclinical evaluation of CAT-4001 in ALS and Friedreich's ataxia.